-The Program will provide young people with moderate to severe mental health issues with or without co-occurring AOD issues access to personalised supports linked to transitional housing for up to three years.
-This includes coordinated clinical and psychosocial supports to improve their wellbeing and capacity to live independently.
+The Program will provide young people with moderate to severe mental health issues with or without co-occurring AOD issues access to personalised supports to improve their wellbeing and capacity to live independently.
 The Program will support young people to increasingly participate in, and contribute to community, social, and economic life.
 A young person accessing the Program can expect to:

-- 1. Have an increasing ability to fully participate in their ongoing psychosocial (and clinical where relevant) support needs. - Receive psychosocial support to effectively manage day to day living, including tenancy support; - 3.
-Develop and sustain meaningful social connections and relationships. - 4.
-Participate and contribute to their community and relationships in personally meaningful ways. - 5.
-Have an increased ability to participate in educational, vocational and/or employment activities. - 6.
-Develop their skills to self-manage their lifestyle and well-being. - 7.
-Gain confidence and independence in life skills, Including maintaining a tenancy. - 8.
+- 1. Have an increasing ability to fully participate in their ongoing psychosocial (and clinical where relevant) support needs. - 2.
+Develop and sustain meaningful social connections and relationships. - Participate and contribute to their community and relationships in personally meaningful ways. - Have an increased ability to participate in educational, vocational and/or employment activities. - 5.
+Develop their skills to self-manage their lifestyle and well-being. - 6.
+Gain confidence and independence in life skills, including maintaining a tenancy where relevant. - 7.
 Improve their quality of life.